Rodiyyaht/alx-low_level_programming/0x00-hello_world/README.md

 Task 3: gcc $CFILE -o cisfun; It compiles the file and creates an executable named cisfun.

-Task 4: we wrote the code
+Task 4: We wrote the C program and used puts function to print "Programming is like building a multilingual puzzle.

+Task 5: We wrote a C program and used print function to print " with proper grammar, but the outcome is a piece of art,".

-Task 5
+Task 6: